 Years later, I’m still struck by how I was able to move beyond my own fear so I could comfort two strangers.
 Where did that courage come from?
 And more importantly, how can I harness it in other areas of my life?

 According to Brad Stulberg and Steve Magness, who write about the accomplishments of elite athletes in their new book Peak Performance, there’s a simple phenomenon that allows people to overcome their fears and limitations: a concept called self-transcendence.

 While researching their book, Stulberg and Magness interviewed countless scientists and world-renowned athletes.
 They found that people who exhibited this kind of “superhuman” strength were able to do so only when they chose to focus on a purpose greater than themselves.

 Take the story of American long-distance runner Jennifer Pharr Davis who in 2011 achieved a new record by becoming the first woman to hike the Appalachian Trail in less than 50 days: 46 days, 11 hours, and 20 minutes, to be precise.

-People who exhibit “superhuman” strength are able to do so only when they focus on a purpose greater than themselves.
 An avid hiker, Davis and her husband, Brew, had spent three years preparing for their ascent.
 But they couldn’t have predicted the severe physical toll it would take on their bodies.
 An onset of shin splints and diarrhea left Pharr Davis frayed and psychologically distressed two weeks into their climb.
 On her fourth day of severe discomfort, she finally caved and told her husband she was quitting.